albertzak/open/readme.md

   - haven't seen this combination except maybe genode
   - more generally for working inside stateful systems (OO in the large)
     - kay: "we made objects too small"
       - i agree.
-OO in the large is not only inevitable but feels reasonable too with a live system like this. reifying physical places?
+OO in the large is not only inevitable but feels reasonable too with a live system like this. reifying physical places!